 The DC part of HCM signals can be easily removed by setting the first component of u (u0) to zero and modulating only N - 1 codewords of the Hadamard matrix with data symbols [8].
 In this way, the average transmitted power is reduced by sending (x –minx) instead of x.
 Figure 5 shows an example of DC reduction.
 Reduced DC level counts per HCM symbol and its value can be different for each symbol.
 This idea makes transmitted signals orthogonal to DC bias at a 1/N overhead cost on data-rate.

 Figure 5 (a) A HCM signal, and (b) its corresponding DC reduced signal

-Table 5 lists overheads for different values of Nin comparison to 8B10 line encoding.
-Although higher values of N could enable even lower data rates, synchronization gets lost at these correspondingly low SNR levels.
-Then it is better to reduce the optical clock rate.
-As a consequence, HCM(NHCM,16) is used with variable number of codes transmitted in parallel NHCM=0…15.
+Table 6 lists overheads for different values of Nin comparison to 8B10 line encoding.
+Although higher values of N could enable lower data rates, synchronization gets lost at these correspondingly low SNR levels.
+In such cases it is better to reduce the OCR.
+As a consequence, HCM(NHCM,16) is used with variable number of codes transmitted in parallel NHCM=1…15.